 Note: The Weatherlink software is now a free download.
 There is therefore no option to buy the logger on its own, ie without software, should you ever need to replace the logger.

-Davis sell five types of Weatherlink logger, as listed below.
+Davis have manufactured five types of Weatherlink logger, as listed below.
 Vue and VP2 consoles, including the Envoy units, must be fitted with one of these loggers before they can be connected to a PC or other computer system.

 - 6510USB logger (Windows): The USB logger supplied with Windows software is the most popular logger choice.
 The maximum cable length of an unboosted USB link is 5m, but we recommend that you do not use longer than the 2.4m cable supplied with the logger.
 If you do need a substantially longer cable then you may need to buy a USB Extender (ie an accessory using that specific Extender term);